healthykitchen101/healthykitchen101.com/juicers/reviews/jocuu/jocuu-juicer-zm1503.md

 Speed Pressure Options: 2

-Being a budget masticator, the Jocuu does not come with a lot of bells and whistles.
-It has two speed options for soft and hard vegetables and fruits, and a reverse function, all controlled by a turn of a knob.
-However, you need to wait a second or two in the neutral position when switching between normal juicing and reversing, or the motor won’t engage in reverse.
+The Jocuu, being a budget machine, does not come with a lot of bells and whistles.
+It has two speed options, one for soft and one for hard ingredients, and a reverse function, all controlled by a turn of a knob.
+However, you need to wait a second or two in the neutral position when switching between normal juicing and reverse, or the motor won’t engage.

 ### 9.3 - Cleaning